Bowser: Other Mario games

 Bowser has appeared in nearly all of the Mario spin-off games, including in the Mario Kart and Mario Party series.
 Bowser appeared in multiple Mario sports games, such as Mario Tennis, Mario Golf, Super Mario Strikers, and Mario & Sonic at the Olympic Games.

 He appeared in Mario's Time Machine, Hotel Mario, and Mario Pinball Land.
 Bowser appears as a playable character in Itadaki Street DS and its Wii sequel Fortune Street.
 Bowser is also a Dark attribute character who appears as the main opponent in Puzzle & Dragons: Super Mario Bros.
 Edition.

 Bowser appears in Super Mario RPG: Legend of the Seven Stars.
 In Mario + Rabbids Kingdom Battle, Bowser makes a cameo.
 He also reappears in the sequel Mario + Rabbids Sparks of Hope.

 Other games

 Bowser is a playable character in every installment of the Super Smash Bros. series since 2001's Super Smash Bros.
 Melee.
 He was intended to be playable in the series' first installment, but was removed during development due to time constraints.
-Bowser is in Tetris Attack, a game inspired by the Japanese game Panel de Pon.
-All of the original cast members are replaced except Mr. Time, with characters from the Mario and Yoshi series, with Bowser taking on the role of Corderia as final boss.
+Bowser is in Tetris Attack, a game based on the Japan-exclusive Super Famicom release Panel de Pon.
+All of the original cast members are replaced except for the non-playable Mr. Time, with characters from Super Mario World 2: Yoshi's Island, with adult Bowser, the sole character in Attack not seen in Island, taking on the role of Corderia as final boss.
 With the name Hammer Slam Bowser, Bowser debuts as a playable character in Skylanders: SuperChargers.
 He appears alongside Donkey Kong and comes with a Skylanders unique figurine.
 Dr. Bowser is playable in Dr. Mario World.